Deep22ak/teams-clone-main/README.md

 This is a video conferencing app in which you can chat with anyone.

 ## Hosted at https://siddharth-gupta-teams.netlify.app/
+If you are ruuning the website for the first time then please be patient as heroku servers take time when activated for the first time
 ## Video at https://youtu.be/UHvFlqRzDaM

 ## Features